Maryland Mortgage Rates

 Loan Programs and Down Payment Assistance for MD Residents

 The Department of Housing and Community Development (DHCD) has an innovative program to work with certain employers to match down payment funds for the borrower.
 Buyers get a "dollar-for-dollar" match, up to a certain limit, toward down payment and closing costs from these participating employers.
 This program, entitled the "House Keys 4 Employees" comes in the form of a zero percent deferred loan that is repayable at the time of payoff or refinance, or upon the sale or transfer of the house.

 Another program, The CDA Maryland Mortgage Program, provides low Maryland mortgage interest rates to eligible homebuyers with low-income to moderate-income households through private lending institutions state-wide.
 This program was developed mainly with first-time homebuyers in mind.

 Other available programs are targeted toward seniors 55+, who need to renovate their principal residence.
-Loans for this group start at current MD mortgage rates, or slightly below, and are based on certain eligibility criteria, including credit and family income levels.
+Loans for this group start at current MD home loan rates, or slightly below, and are based on certain eligibility criteria, including credit and family income levels.
 They are setup as 30-year amortizing loans with a maximum loan to value ratio, combined with all other junior or senior loans.